Style guide

 How to tie a tie

-1. Place the tie around your neck with the broader end on your right side.
-It should hang lower than the narrower end.
+1. Drape the tie around your neck with the broader end on your right side, hanging lower than the narrow end.

-2. Hold the broad end in your hand and cross it over the small end to the left.
+2. Cross the broad end over the small end to the left.

-3. Pass the broad end under the small end and to the right.
+3. Pass it under the small end to the right.

-7. Up into the neck loop from underneath.
+7. Pull it up into the neck loop from underneath.

 How to tie a tie